So you think you want an MGB or V8?

 Lever Boots: July 2016

-Easiest done with the axle on axle stands and the wheel removed.
+Easiest done on Vee with the axle on axle stands and the wheel removed, but on Bee I have to put axle stands under the front spring hangers and let the axle hang down to get the wheels off.
 Pull the split-pin out, and if you have regularly greased the clevis pin (can be done without dismantling if you do it when the rear brakes are stripped off then you can waggle the cable bracket back and fore on the lever so it penetrates) tap it up from below then pull it out.
 Pull the old boot off (if it hasn't already fallen off) and slide the new boot on.
 It's best now to reconnect the cable to the lever as that pulls the lever away from the back-plate to give you more room to fit the boot over the back-plate hooks.
 If you haven't previously lubricated the clevis pin, lever and back-plate now is the time to do so!
 I use copper-grease as that seems to resist washing off better.

 With the free end of the lever pulled out of the way it's time to fully fit the boot.
 Push the slotted part as far along the lever as it will go.
 The levers have a 'waisted' section just as they pass through the backplate, the slot should be pushed onto here.
 It could well be that careful filing of this waisted section to remove burrs and sharp edges would help protect the slot in the boot from splitting, at least.
 Getting the edges of the boot over all four tabs on the back-plate is not easy.
 Three are, it's the fourth that's the tricky one, no matter which one you leave until last, as that always seems to dislodge one of the others.
 The only way I have found is to get the top, front and back ones on, then hold the front and back ones in place with a finger and thumb of one hand from above, while getting a small hooked implement under the edge of the boot from below and hooking that over the bottom tab.
 But I'm sure being able to practice it every two or three years will soon make it easier